zgrguric/Xahau-Dev-Contest/README.md

 The jury will assess submissions based on the following criteria:
 - **Novelty**
 The originality and innovativeness of the idea, including significant optimizations or unique applications that leverage Xahau’s distinctive features.
-- **Effective Use of New Hooks Features (25%)** Demonstrated proficiency and creativity in utilizing the new Hooks functionalities to enhance the project's capabilities.
+- **Effective Use of Hooks or Xahau Features** Demonstrated proficiency and creativity in utilizing the new Hooks functionalities to enhance the project's capabilities.
+- **Business Application**
+The solution's potential to address real-world challenges and provide tangible business value, including its relevance and applicability in practical scenarios.
 - **Quality of Code**
 The overall excellence of the codebase, emphasizing readability, maintainability, efficiency, and adherence to industry best practices.
-- **Business Application**
-The solution's potential to address real-world challenges and provide tangible business value, including its relevance and applicability in practical scenarios.

 ### **Evaluation Criteria**
 The jury will evaluate:
 - Novel ideas or significantly optimized projects leveraging Xahau’s unique features.
 - Effective use of new Hooks features.
-- Solutions addressing challenges in areas like:
+- Solutions addressing challenges in areas like (for example):
   - Energy generation and trading
   - Asset bridging
   - User protection